Nick Martinelli: Early history

 Martinelli cut his teeth as a teenager in 1969 in the Chips warehouse, an independent record distributor for Motown.
 He was promoted to warehouse manager as he developed an understanding of distribution and retail sales.
 In 1977, Motown rewarded Nick's diligence by giving him additional responsibilities handling dance promotion for the Northeast region covering the territory from New York to Washington.

 It was in the clubs that Martinelli found an outlet to express himself creatively—behind the turntables.
 In 1978, WMOT Records hired him for a national sales position, transitioning to an A&R position a year later.
 This enabled him to sign and develop new talent on the Philadelphia scene at the time.

 Influenced by "The Sound of Philadelphia", Martinelli credits Dexter Wansel for his technical studio training.
 Although Martinelli and WMOT did well in America with Frankie Smith's "Double Dutch Bus," it took a trip overseas for him to create a niche with his production style; he produced "Act Like You Know" and co-produced "Zoom" for Fat Larry's Band, and it rose to the top of the British pop singles chart in 1982.
 Martinelli then spent two years remixing many hits for various artists, including the Ray Parker Jr. hit, "Ghostbusters".

-Martinelli is also produced and mixed a record by seminal female rapper Lady B called "To the Beat Y'all".
+Martinelli also produced and mixed a record by seminal female rapper Lady B called "To the Beat Y'all".
 The music was actually from another song that Martinelli produced, "Everybody Here Must Party" by the sibling girl group Direct Current.
 It peaked at number 21 on Billboard's Disco Chart in April 1979.

+Throughout the 80's and 90's Martinelli continued his streak by producing an array of hits for a variety of artists.

 1980s

 Martinelli is perhaps best known for working with the successful English R&B band Loose Ends during the mid-1980s when he produced two of their all-time biggest-selling albums, So Where Are You? in 1985 and Zagora in 1986.
 So Where Are You? included Loose Ends' biggest hit to date, "Hangin' on a String (Contemplating)," which reached number one on the Billboard Hot R&B/Hip-Hop Songs chart.
 Zagora featured another highly successful hit, "Slow Down," which also reached number one on the same chart.
 He also worked with members of Loose Ends on Five Star's debut album Luxury of Life, released in 1985, which included the R&B hits "All Fall Down" (number 16 in 1985), and "Let Me Be the One" (number two in 1986).

-In the mid-'80s, Martinelli's accomplishments continued, producing some of the most talented signature vocalists in music, including Stephanie Mills (with No. 1 singles for "I Feel Good All Over" and "Home"), Gladys Knight & The Pips (All Our Love album—gold), Teddy Pendergrass (#1 Joy album—gold), and Miki Howard (#1 single with "Love Under New Management" and "Baby Be Mine").
+In the mid-'80s, Martinelli's accomplishments continued, producing some of the most talented signature vocalists in music, including Stephanie Mills (with No. 1 singles for "I Feel Good All Over" and "Home"), Gladys Knight & the Pips (All Our Love album—gold), Teddy Pendergrass (#1 Joy album—gold), and Miki Howard (#1 single with "Love Under New Management" and "Baby Be Mine").

 In 1989, Martinelli was sentenced to three years in prison for dealing cocaine in the early part of the decade.